jfdenise/wildfly-mcp/doc-ingestor/questions/cli-questions-generated.md

 ## syntax of the operation to get the `tracing-type` attribute of the `jaxrs` subsystem
 Can you get the tracing-type attribute of the jaxrs subsystem?
 Can you get the tracing type attribute of the jaxrs subsystem?
+## syntax of the operation to get the `ee` subsystem
+Can you get the ee subsystem?
+Can you get the ee?
+Can you retrieve all the attributes of the ee subsystem?
 ## syntax of the operation to get the `annotation-property-replacement` attribute of the `ee` subsystem
 Can you get the annotation-property-replacement attribute of the ee subsystem?
 Can you get the annotation property replacement attribute of the ee subsystem?